terrytangyuan/public-talks/README.md

 This repository contains the slides, videos, and supporting files for my public talks on various conferences, meetups, and classes.

+## Quick Summary

+* Venues: **KubeCon (Europe, North America, China), Open Data Science Conference, PlatformCon, PyData Global, IBM TechXchange, Wave Summit, ArgoCon, Cloud Native AI Day, Purdue University**.
+* Formats: **Keynotes with up to 8k attendees, opening remarks, regular presentations, and graduate-level lectures**.

+## Contact

-**If you'd like to invite me to speak at an event you are organizing or have any follow-up questions after you've attended any of my talks, feel free to email me at `terrytangyuan@gmail.com` or contact me via any of the following:**
+If you'd like to invite me to speak at an event you are organizing, feel free to email me at `terrytangyuan@gmail.com` or contact me via any of the following methods:

 <div align="center">
   <a href="https://twitter.com/TerryTangYuan"><img src="https://raw.githubusercontent.com/terrytangyuan/terrytangyuan/master/imgs/twitter.svg" alt="Twitter"></a>